mrb113/mrb113.github.io/_posts/2016-11-30-Start-Using-Command-Line.md

 ---
 layout: post
-title: Bash and Self-Bashing: Lessons from my first day at Hacker Society
+title: Bash and Self-Bashing - Lessons from my first day at Hacker Society
 ---

 ### Once upon a time...